PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
 * Regular Citizens does not require to provide declarations.
-Only when exist requirement to pay Tax this citizen should get notification in the VMI system, i.e. You sold old Car and got extra money, then Pay a Tax.
-Everyone who forget should receive notifications from VMI.
+Only when exist requirement to pay Tax this citizen has to get a notification in the VMI system, i.e. You sold old Car and got extra money, then Pay a Tax.
+Everyone who forget gonna receive notifications from VMI.
-* In the situation when institution at fault and made error, then citizen is not responsible and payment should be void.
+* In the situation when institution at fault and made error, then citizen is not responsible and payment could be a void.
 Currently technologies like [satellites.pro](https://satellites.pro/France_map) helps in solving some of these problems.
 * Human Error could be a leading problem in any sector including Information Security, Cybersecurity and Privacy protection.
 Poor quality automatized and untested functionality could be missused by threat agent.
 ```